memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified-ii/README.md

 <!-- This new equation `x-x = y-y` is of interest to us, as both sides of the equation are equal up to renaming. -->

-If we were to express this situation in a slotted e-graph, we might start here:
+If we were to express this situation in a "Chapter I" slotted e-graph, we might attempt this:

 ```
 c0(x) := x